geovannewashington/STYLE_GUIDES/README.md

 ## 📏 Standard Style Guidelines _(Any Language)_
 ### 1.1 Indentation:
-- Use **tabulation of 8 spaces** instead of 4 for consistency and readability.
+- Use **8 spaced tabs** instead of 4 for consistency and readability.

 _correct approach:_